Propulsive-Landing/ferda/README.md

 # ferda
-Holds all flight software for the UConn Propulsive Landing team rockets.
+Holds all flight software for the UConn Propulsive Landing team rockets. :smile: